Thinking of Applying

 - Absences from some events are not permitted.
 Check with SISE ahead of time.

-- Except in extreme instances, participants who are ill, tired, or sleep-deprived :) are still expected to attend all events.
+- Except in extreme instances, participants who are sick, tired, or sleep-deprived :) are still expected to attend all events.
 Participants who fall gravely ill, or experience a personal emergency, will be excused.

 You need to step outside your comfort zone.
 Get outside the box.

-If you are accepted into the program, you need to be open to intellectual and experiential growth in unfamiliar ways.
+If you're accepted into the program, you should be open to intellectual and experiential growth in unfamiliar ways.